 Is the pupil's social/linguistic behaviour age-appropriate?
 Does the pupil understand a range of questions, instructions and a story, told in their first language?
-Y/N Is the pupil's speech clearly articulated?
+Is the pupil's speech clearly articulated?
 Y/N

 Is the pupil able to speak accurately at a social level?
-Y/N Is the pupil's vocabulary appropriate/sophisticated/limited?
+Is the pupil's vocabulary appropriate/sophisticated/limited?
 Y/N Does the pupil use correct grammatical structures?
-Y/N Can the numit talk about the most invescent and future using sourcet verbal Can the pupil talk about the past, present and future using correct verbal forms?
+Y/N Can the pupil talk about the past, present and future using correct verbal forms?
 Y/N Do you have any concerns?
-Y/N Do you have any comments regarding the pupil's social interaction with you during the assessment?
-Y/N Can the pupil read and write in their first language?
+Y/N Do you have any comments regarding the pupil's social interaction with you Y/N during the assessment?
+Can the pupil read and write in their first language?
 Y/N

 Can the pupil complete age-appropriate mathematics tasks with limited language context?
-Y/N